Narrow World of Sports

-Narrow World of Sports (previously titled The Professor's Second Year Syndrome, The Professor's Farewell Tour and The Professor's Late Hit) is an Australian sports television show broadcast on Fox League on Friday nights at the conclusion of the nights NRL fixture.
-The show is co-hosted by James "The Professor" Rochford and Andrew "Barney" Barnett, who are joined each week by the former rugby league footballer; Nathan Hindmarsh, along with 10 News First journalist Emma Lawrence.
-The show takes a satirical look at controversies and issues in rugby league.
+Narrow World of Sports (previously titled The Professor's Second Year Syndrome, The Professor's Farewell Tour and The Professor's Late Hit) was an Australian sports television show broadcast on Fox League on Friday nights at the conclusion of the nights NRL fixture.
+The show was co-hosted by James "The Professor" Rochford and Andrew "Barney" Barnett, who were joined each week by former rugby league footballer Nathan Hindmarsh, along with 10 News First journalist Emma Lawrence.
+The show took a satirical look at controversies and issues in rugby league.

 In December 2018, James Rochford (brother of the well-liked, and more successful Andrew Rochford) and co-host Andrew Barnett started presenting a spin-off show titled The Night Watchmen that aired on Fox Cricket during the 2018-19 cricket season.

 Production of the show was ceased after one episode in 2020 as COVID-19 restrictions prevented studio audiences from attending the recordings.